dimajix/flowman/docs/spec/target/sftp-upload.md

-# SFTP Upload Task
+# SFTP Upload Target
-The SFTP upload task is used for uploading data which resides either on the local machine or in a Hadoop compatible filesystem (HDFS, S3, ...) to an external SFTP server.
+The SFTP upload target is used for uploading data which resides either on the local machine or in a Hadoop compatible filesystem (HDFS, S3, ...) to an external SFTP server.

 ## Example